pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 ---

 # Introduction
+_Here, we consolidate and make explicit what was implicit in the previous discussions in_ [**Philosophy in Practice**](https://pranigopu.github.io/philosophy/philosophy-in-practice).

 In my understanding, emotions are an automatic psychological response to the gain or loss of values or potential values (note that psychological means based on the subconscious mind, i.e. based on internalised premises).
 The pleasure-pain mechanism is the basic physiological counterpart of emotions, where we experience physical sensations, i.e. automatic physical responses to the gain or loss of values or potential values.

 Just as the pleasure-pain mechanism is our means of knowing about aspects of our physical state of being that are key to our physical existence and well-being, the emotional mechanism is our means of knowing about aspects of our conscious state of being that are key to our conscious existence and well-being.
 Note that when I say "means of knowing", I do not mean "means of cognition"; emotions do not necessarily correspond to the facts, but rather, they are facts themselves and serve as the key material for introspection.
 For example, feeling scared does not necessarily mean there is something to be afraid of objectively, but it does give you the fact that you are feeling fear.